scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 To achieve scalability, SCION partitions ASes into ISDs and in an ideal topology the inter-ISD core network should be kept to a moderate size.
 For more specific observations, we distinguish between intra-ISD and inter-ISD beaconing.

-### Intra-ISD Beaconing
+### Intra-ISD Beaconing {#intra-isd-beaconing}

 In the intra-ISD beaconing, PCBs are propagated top down along parent-child links from core to leaf ASes.
 Each AS discovers path segments from itself to the core ASes of its ISD.

 This typically produces an acyclic graph which is narrow at the top, widens towards the leafs, and is relatively shallow.
 Intermediate provider ASes will have a large number of children, while they only have a small number of parents and the chain of intermediate providers from a leaf AS to a core AS is typically not long (e.g. local, regional, national provider, then core).

 Each AS potentially receives PCBs for all down path segments from the core to itself.
 While the number of distinct provider chains to the core is typically moderate, the multiplicity of links between provider ASes has multiplicative effect on the number of PCBs.
-Once this number grows above the maximum recommended best PCBs set size of 50, ASes SHOULD trim the set of PCBs propagated.
+Once this number grows above the maximum recommended best PCB set size of 50, ASes SHOULD trim the set of PCBs propagated.

 Ultimately, the number of PCBs received by an AS per propagation interval remains bounded by 50 for each parent link of an AS, and at most 50 PCBs per child link are propagated.
 The length of these PCBs and thus the number of AS entries to be processed and stored, is expected to be moderate and not grow considerably with network size.
 The total resource overhead for beacon propagation is easily manageable even for highly connected ASes.